Escouflenfer/combinatorials-app/README.md

 ## Documentation

-Documentation will be included in further versions, this is just a prototype
+Documentation will be included in further versions, this is just a first draft version

 ## Installation